 6. Emotional and Behavioral Changes

-The amygdala is located inside the temporal lobe and plays a role with emotion.
-Interestingly, a stroke in the temporal lobe can affect emotion in very different ways.
+The amygdala is located inside the temporal lobe and is responsible for emotional responses.
+Interestingly, a stroke in the temporal lobe can affect emotion in different ways.

-For some, they may experience more aggressive behavior after stroke while others may become more passive.
+Some may experience more aggressive behavior after a stroke while others may become more passive.
 This illustrates how every stroke is different, even when it occurs in the same area of the brain.

 Instead of trying to predict which emotional or behavioral changes stroke patients may experience, it’s best to take action to address what does happen.

-Next, we will discuss the different ways your rehabilitation team may address all these different side effects.
+Next, we will discuss the various ways your rehabilitation team may address these different side effects.

 Rehabilitation for Temporal Lobe Strokes